-a.
+b.
 Sludge and Biosolids Management

 - i.
 Sludge and biosolids treatment and storage shall not create a nuisance, such as objectionable odors or flies, or result in groundwater contamination. - ii.
-Sludge and biosolids treatment and storage facilities shall be adequate to divert surface runoff from adjacent areas, to protect site boundaries from erosion, and to prevent conditions that would cause drainage from stored materials.
-Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal state that may occur.
+Sludge and biosolids treatment and storage site shall have facilities adequate to divert surface runoff from adjacent areas, to protect site boundaries from erosion, and to prevent conditions that would cause drainage from the stored materials.
+Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal stage that may occur. - iii.

-- iii.
 This Order does not authorize permanent onsite sludge or biosolids storage or disposal.
-A Report of Waste Discharge shall be filed and the site brought into compliance with applicable regulations prior to commencement of any such activity. - b.
+The Discharger shall file a Report of Waste Discharge and bring the site into compliance with applicable regulations prior to commencement of any such activity. - c.
 Collection System Management.
-The Discharger is subject to the requirements of, and shall comply with, State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC and any subsequent order updating these requirements.
+The Discharger shall properly operate and maintain its collection system (see Attachments D and G, section I.D), report any noncompliance with respect to its collection system (see Attachment D, section V.E.1, and Attachment G, sections V.E.1 and V.E.2), and mitigate any discharges in violation of this Order associated with its collection system (see Attachments D and G, section I.C).